vrisdng/tp/docs/UserGuide.md

 ### Listing all students : `list`

 Shows a list of all persons in conTAct.
 You can customize the fields displayed in the person cards using prefixes.
+**Note:** This command is for customizing the display of information based on the user's preference and is not meant for searching purposes.
+If you want to search for specific students, refer to the [`find`](#locating-students-by-attributes-find) command.

 Format: `list [PREFIX]...`